maku2903/PySonataWebAPI/README.md

 ### Third-Party Libraries

- - This project uses `Pydantic`, which is licensed under the MIT License.
+ - This project uses `Pydantic`, which is licensed under the `MIT License`.
 A copy of the license is included in this repository.
- - This project uses `aiohttp`, which is licensed under the Apache License 2.0.
+ - This project uses `aiohttp`, which is licensed under the `Apache License 2.0`.
 A copy of the license is included in this repository.